 The JANET Legacy: Why Britain Has .co.uk at All

-The reason Britain uses .co.uk instead of just .uk is not a deliberate design decision for the Internet age.
-It is an accident of academic networking history.
+The reason Britain uses .co.uk rather than just .uk is not a design decision made for the Internet age.
+It is an inheritance from academic networking history.

-.uk was registered on 24 July 1985 — seven months after .com became the first domain registration.
-Andrew McDowell at University College London received the delegation, and management passed to Willie Black at UKERNA (the UK Education and Research Networking Association).
-But before DNS existed as a global standard, the UK's academic community had already built its own naming hierarchy on JANET — the Joint Academic Network.
+.uk was delegated on 24 July 1985 — seven months after .com became the first commercial domain.
+Andrew McDowall at University College London received the delegation, and management later passed to UKERNA (the UK Education and Research Networking Association).
+But before the global DNS existed as a standard, the UK academic community had already built its own naming hierarchy on JANET — the Joint Academic Network.

 Countries With Second-Level Structures